chidiwilliams/chidiwilliams.com/content/post/the-temporal-dead-zone-in-javascript.md

 Two different values? `undefined` and then `"hello"`?
 That's one too many values for a _constant_.

-We seem to be at an impasse: the `const` variable has to exist throughout the scope, but we can't auto-initialize it to `undefined`.
+We seem to be at an impasse here: the `const` variable has to exist throughout the scope, but we can't auto-initialize it to `undefined`.
 What do we do when the variable exists but hasn't yet been assigned?

 We say it's in a "dead zone".
 As we saw earlier, trying to access the variable in this zone is illegal and throws a `ReferenceError`.
-And to be consistent with this `const` behaviour, the TC39 chose to have a TDZ for `let` as well.
+And to be consistent with `const`, the TC39 chose to have a TDZ for `let` as well.

 There are a few other scenarios to watch out for with "dead zone" variables, like when inside loop blocks and when combining `var`s and `let`s.
 But to avoid many of these issues, the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#temporal_dead_zone_tdz) recommend declaring `let` (and `const`) variables at the top of the scope in which they are used.